a-trost/atrostdotcom/src/posts/add-favicon-gatsby/index.md

 Now Gatsby will add the favicons to each page's header.

-The best part is that, because they're such small images, they aren't going to be an extra network request, but Gatsby will embed them as base64 strings right in the html, so the load at the same time as the rest of the text.
+The best part is that, because they're such small images, they aren't going to be an extra network request, but Gatsby will embed them as base64 strings right in the HTML, so the load at the same time as the rest of the text.
 Here's how it looks on my page if you view source:

 ![Favicons as base 64 strings in Gatsby](add-favicon-gatsby-base64.png)